ConiFriends Logo ConiFriends

 Western larch is the only major conifer in the Spokane region that drops its needles — and in October it puts on one of the Pacific Northwest's most spectacular fall color shows.

-Know Your Enemy: Noxious Weeds Threatening Spokane's Native Forests
+Know Thy Enemy: Noxious Weeds Threatening Spokane's Native Forests

 March 22, 2025